MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 2. By default, action is taken for all apps and domains that were marked as Monitored in Microsoft Defender for Cloud Apps portal for all the onboarded endpoints in the organization.

 3. Full URLs are currently not supported and aren't sent from Microsoft Defender for Cloud Apps to Microsoft Defender for Endpoint.
-If any full URLs are listed under Microsoft Defender for Cloud Apps as monitored apps, users are not warned when they attempt to access a site.
+If any full URLs are listed under Microsoft Defender for Cloud Apps as monitored apps, users aren't warned when they attempt to access a site.
 (For example, `google.com/drive` isn't supported, while `drive.google.com` is supported.)

-4. Network protection does not support the use of QUIC on browsers.
+4. Network protection doesn't support the use of QUIC on browsers.
 Administrators need to ensure that QUIC is disabled when testing to ensure sites are blocked correctly.

 > [!TIP]
 > No end-user notifications are appearing on third party browsers?
 Check your toast message settings.